-Nathan Myhrvold is an American Businessman, he has a net worth of $650 million.
-Nathan Myhrvold has earned his net worth from his former position as the Chief Technology Officer (CTO) at Microsoft, and he is the co-founder of Intellectual Ventures.
+Nathan Myhrvold net worth: Nathan Myhrvold is an American Businessman who has a net worth of $800 million.
+Nathan Myhrvold has earned his net worth from his former position as the Chief Technology Officer (CTO) at Microsoft.
+He is the co-founder of Intellectual Ventures.
 Myhrvold currently holds 17 U.S. patents, most with co-inventors that are assigned to Microsoft.
 In addition Myhrvold and his co-inventors have 115 U.S. patents under the company, The Invention Science Fund I, LLC, in total he has applied for over 500 patents to date.
-Nathan was born in Seattle, Washington on August 3, 1959; he started college at the young age of 14.
-As a Princeton alumnus he earned a master's degree in mathematical economics and also a PhD in theoretical and mathematical physics.
-As a youth he studied at the Los Angeles based Mirman School for the Gifted.
+Nathan was born in Seattle, Washington on August 3, 1959.
+As a child, he studied at the Los Angeles based Mirman School for the Gifted.
 He then went to UCLA and studied Mathematics, geophysics, and space physics, where he was awarded a Fellowship for graduate study by the Hertz Foundation and chose to attend Princeton.
-In addition to all this education Myhrvold studied with Stephen Hawking at the University of Cambridge, where he held a postdoctoral fellowship for one year.
+He started college at the of 14.
+At Princeton he earned a master's degree in mathematical economics and also a PhD in theoretical and mathematical physics.
+Myhrvold studied with Stephen Hawking at the University of Cambridge, where he held a postdoctoral fellowship for one year.
 This pair of geniuses studied cosmology, quantum field theory in curved space time and quantum theories of gravitation.

-Nathan has been an overachiever since a very young age completing two master's degrees and a Princeton Ph.D. in theoretical and mathematical physics by the age of 23.
-Myhrvold also attended Santa Monica College, and co-founded an Oakland, California based computer start-up company called Dynamical Systems Research Inc. The purpose of DSR was to produce Mondrian, a clone of IBM's Top View multitasking environment for DOS, DSR was later purchased by the Microsoft Company in 1986.
-During his 13 years working at Microsoft, Nathan founded Microsoft Research in 1991.
-In 2000 Myhrvold co-founded Intellectual Ventures, after leaving Microsoft.
-Intellectual Venture is a patent portfolio developer and broker in the areas of technology and energy, to date the company has acquired over 30,000 patents.
+Myhrvold also attended Santa Monica College, and co-founded an Oakland, California based computer start-up company called Dynamical Systems Research Inc. The purpose of DSR was to produce Mondrian, a clone of IBM's Top View multitasking environment for DOS.
+DSR was purchased by the Microsoft in 1986.
+During his 13 years working at Microsoft, Nathan founded Microsoft Research.
+In 2000 Myhrvold co-founded Intellectual Ventures.
+Intellectual Venture is a patent portfolio developer and broker in the areas of technology and energy.
+Today the company has acquired over 30,000 patents.
 Some of the business practices performed by IV have caused some controversy, being described by some as a patent troll company.

-Myhrvold, who is also a prize-winning nature and wildlife photographer, which is one of his many hobbies, is a member of the USA Science and engineering Festival's Advisory Board.
+Myhrvold, who is also a prize-winning nature and wildlife photographer, is a member of the USA Science and engineering Festival's Advisory Board.
 In 2010 he was named to the list of the 100 top global thinkers by Foreign Policy magazine.
-Myhrvold was directly involved with paleontological research on expeditions with the Museum of the Rockies; his work has been published in many top scientific journals such as Science, Nature and Paleobiology.
+Myhrvold was directly involved with paleontological research on expeditions with the Museum of the Rockies.
+His work has been published in many top scientific journals such as Science, Nature and Paleobiology.
 He is a master French chief, and a first and second winner of the barbecue championships in Memphis, Tennessee.
-Myhrvold has written a book released in March 2011, on the application of scientific research principles and new techniques and technology to cooking.
-Entitled Modernist Cuisine is a culinary reference and instruction book.
-Myhrvold has discussed his interest and ideas on how to eliminate global warming/climate change by using geo-engineering he voiced his solution on CNN's Fareed Zakaria GPS, which aired on December 20, 2009.
+Myhrvold released in March 2011 on the application of scientific research principles and new techniques and technology to cooking.